aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-to-pdf/_index.md

 A: Set `rasterizationOptions.setSmoothingMode(SmoothingMode.AntiAlias);` before saving.

 **Q: Can I export multiple CAD files in a batch?**
 A: Yes—wrap the loading and saving logic in a loop, reusing the same `PdfOptions` instance.
+This enables **batch convert cad pdf** scenarios.

 **Q: Does the library support password‑protected PDFs?**
 A: PDF encryption isn’t part of Aspose.CAD; you can post‑process the PDF with Aspose.PDF to add security.

+## FAQ – quick reference

+**Q: How do I set PDF page size for a DWG conversion?**
+A: Use `rasterizationOptions.setPageWidth(width)` and `rasterizationOptions.setPageHeight(height)` before calling `image.save()`.

+**Q: What setting should I use to **increase PDF resolution**?**
+A: Call `rasterizationOptions.setResolution(300);` (or higher) to boost the output DPI.

+**Q: Can I use this code in a micro‑service?**
+A: Yes, the library is pure Java and works well in containerized or serverless environments.

+**Q: Is there any limit to the number of files I can convert in one batch?**
+A: The limit is governed by your system’s memory and CPU; reusing the same `PdfOptions` helps keep resource usage low.

+**Q: How do I switch from DWG to another CAD format like DXF?**
+A: Simply change the file extension in `fileName`; Aspose.CAD automatically detects the format.

 ## Conclusion

-In this tutorial, we explored the step‑by‑step process of converting CAD drawings to PDF using **dwg to pdf java** with Aspose.CAD.
-By following these instructions you can easily integrate PDF export into desktop, web, or micro‑service architectures, while retaining full control over rasterization and layout.
+In this tutorial, we explored the step‑by‑step process of converting CAD drawings to PDF using **dwg to pdf java** with Aspose.CAD, with a focus on **set PDF page size** and related **pdf export options**.
+By following these instructions you can easily integrate PDF export into desktop, web, or micro‑service architectures, while retaining full control over rasterization, layout, and resolution.

 ---

-**Last Updated:** 2025-12-22
+**Last Updated:** 2026-02-23
 **Tested With:** Aspose.CAD for Java 24.12
 **Author:** Aspose